Corruption in Zambia

 Unnecessarily long and complicated administrative procedures are common in Zambia's business environment, leading many companies to operate in the informal sector.
 The risk of widespread use of facilitation payments is also high due to the bureaucratic procedures for obtaining licences.

+Political corruption is seen as the most prevalent, specifically bribery.
+According to the Global Corruption Barometer Africa 2019 survey by Transparency International, 18% of public service users have paid a bribe in the past twelve months.

 Britain, Finland, Ireland and Sweden stopped their financial aid which was $34 million to Zambia due to corruption and financial mismanagement in 2018.
 A year later, Britain urged Zambia to take serious measures to fight corruption to get financial assistance.